researchstudio-sat/webofneeds/documentation/howto/README.md

 Note: this only works if you have activated the  `MessageCommandBehaviour`.

-## Bot HowTo: How to Accept a Connect from another Atom
+## Bot HowTo: Accepting a Connect from another Atom
 Situation: you are expecing a Connect message from another atom and you want to accept the connection.

 1. Register a listener for the `ConnectFromOtherAtomEvent`